-To visibly improve and maintain peristomal skin integrity and quality of life by finding a suitable skin barrier formulation for the patient, and ensuring a proper skin barrier fit around the stoma.
+To visibly improve and maintain peristomal skin integrity and quality of life by finding a suitable skin barrier formulation to support skin health for the patient, and ensuring a proper skin barrier fit around the stoma.

 Setting

 The patient was cared for in the community following repair of a parastomal hernia.